ABOUT ILEANA

 WITH “MY DEAR AMERICANS” AT WILLIAM HARRIS GALLERY, ROCHESTER INSTITUTE OF TECHNOLOGY, ROCHESTER, NY, 2019

-Through her traveling installations "Mommy, what is this?" more than 700 postcards have been mailed to U.S. elected officials to advocate for gun control.
-Since 2020 she's collaborated with Imaginary Lines Project, an ongoing socially engaged artistic endeavor that shares the journey of people who have walked the U.S./Mexico border.
+Through her traveling installation “Postcards to End Gun Violence” more than 1000 postcards have been provided and mailed to U.S. elected officials advocating for gun control.
+Since 2020 she's collaborated with Imaginary Lines Project, a socially engaged artistic endeavor that shares the journey of people who have walked the U.S./Mexico border.

-Hernandez was a resident of the inaugural 3-year Studio Residency cohort at the Boston Center for the Arts from 2021-24 and she’s the recipient of several fellowships including the 2020 Saul Zaentz Innovation Fund, the 2021 Leadership Institute of the National Association of Latino Arts and Cultures and the 2023 Creative Entrepreneur Fellowship from the Boston Arts and Business Council.
-This year Ileana became a Collective Futures Fund grantee.
+Hernandez was a resident of the inaugural cohort at the Boston Center for the Arts, she's a recipient of numerous awards, including the 2026 Massachusetts Cultural Council Artists Grants, and she's a fellow from the Saul Zaentz Innovation Fund, the National Association of Latino Arts and Cultures, the Boston Arts and Business Council and Collective Futures Fund.